Dmitry Yazov

 Dmitry Timofeyevich Yazov (Дми́трий Тимофе́евич Я́зов; 8 November 1924 – 25 February 2020) was a Marshal of the Soviet Union.
-A veteran of the Great Patriotic War, Yazov served as Minister of Defence from 1987 until he was arrested for his part in the 1991 August Coup, four months before the fall of the Soviet Union.

-Yazov was the last person to be appointed to the rank of Marshal of the Soviet Union on 28 April 1990, the only Marshal born in Siberia, and at the time of his death on 25 February 2020, he was the last living Marshal of the Soviet Union.
+A veteran of the Great Patriotic War, Yazov served as Minister of Defence from 1987 until he was arrested for his part in the 1991 August coup, four months before the fall of the Soviet Union.
+Yazov was the last person to be appointed to the rank of Marshal of the Soviet Union on 28 April 1990 and the only Marshal born in Siberia.
+At the time of his death on 25 February 2020, he was the last living Marshal of the Soviet Union.

-Biography

 Early life

-He was born in the village of Yazovo, Krestinsky volost, Kalachinsky district, Omsk province.
-He was the son of Timofey Yakovlevich Yazov (died in 1933) and Maria Fedoseevna Yazova, who were both peasants.
+Yazov was born in the village of Yazovo (called Lyebyezhye at the time of his birth), Krestinsky volost, Kalachinsky District, Omsk Oblast.
+He was the son of Timofey Yakovlevich Yazov (died in 1933) and Maria Fedoseevna Yazova, who were peasants.
 The family had four children.

+Career

 World War II

-Yazov joined the Red Army voluntarily in November 1941, a seventeen-year-old young man, not having time to finish high school.
-When he joined the army, he said he was a year older than he was, saying that he was born in 1923.
-He was enrolled in training at the Moscow Higher Military Command School (Evacuated due to the Battle of Moscow to Novosibirsk from 2 November 1941 to 28 January 1942) and graduated from it in June 1942.
+Yazov joined the Red Army voluntarily in November 1941 at the age of seventeen, not having time to finish high school.
+Upon joining the army, he claimed to be born in 1923, a year earlier than his actual birth.
+He was enrolled in training at the Moscow Higher Military Command School (Evacuated due to the Battle of Moscow to Novosibirsk from 2 November 1941 to 28 January 1942) and graduated in June 1942.
 He received a school graduation certificate only in 1953, already being a major.

-From August 1942 he fought on the Volkhov and Leningrad fronts as commander of a rifle platoon, a commander of a rifle company, and a platoon commander of front-line courses of junior lieutenants of the 483rd Rifle Regiment of the 177th Rifle Division of the Leningrad Front.
+From August 1942, he fought on the Volkhov and Leningrad fronts as commander of a rifle platoon, a commander of a rifle company, and platoon commander of front-line courses of junior lieutenants of the 483rd Rifle Regiment of the 177th Rifle Division of the Leningrad Front.
 He participated in the battles of the Siege of Leningrad, in the offensive operations of Soviet troops in the Baltic states, and in the blockade of the Courland Pocket.
-In 1944 he joined the Communist Party of the Soviet Union.
+In 1944, he joined the Communist Party of the Soviet Union.